goldfirere/singletons/README.md

   | pred x         = x : filter pred xs
   | otherwise      = filter pred xs
 ```
-Overlap is caused by `otherwise` catch-all guard, that is always true and this
+Overlap is caused by `otherwise` catch-all guard, which is always true and thus
 overlaps with `pred x` guard.

 The following constructs are not supported: